gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 Other top level properties are optional (e.g. `customProperty1` and `customProperty2`) and can be used to pass arbitrary parameters.
 The whole *parameters.json* file is accessible via `params.parameters` in [`onProvision(params, callback)`](#onprovisionparams-callback) hook.

-**Note**: Custom parameters can be defined as root level properties.
-If `xs-security` is not defined, the SBF will generate a default value, where `xsappname` is set to the service instance id.
+**Note**: Custom parameters can be defined as root-level properties.
+If `xs-security` is not defined, the SBF generates a default value, where `xsappname` is set to the service instance id.

 Generated credentials example:
 ```json